Tatsatbh/shadows/README.md

+## Note for Kiro Judges:
+The submission version of this project is preserved on the hackathon-submission branch.
+The main branch contains active post-hackathon development.

 # Shadows

 AI-powered technical phone screens for software engineers.
 We handle first-round interviews so your engineering team can focus on building.